PayDevs/awesome-oss-monetization/approaches/paid-version-names.md

 * NFT: selling every commit with higher prices for minor and major versions.

 ## Platforms
-* Auction platform such as eBay
+* Auction platforms such as eBay
 * [GitNFT](https://gitnft.quine.sh/) (Sell commits as NFTs)

 ## Evaluation